mvac7/SDCC_WYZplayer_Lib/README.md

 - v0.9 (27/4/2013)

+---
 ## Index

 - 1 Introduction
 - 2 License
-- 3 Acknowledgments
+- 3 Requirements
-- 4 Requirements
+- 4 Acknowledgments
 - 5 Functions
 - 6 Player values
+- 7 Definitions
+  - 7.1 AY Registers
-- 7 How to use
+- 8 How to use
-  - 7.1 Introduction
+  - 8.1 Introduction
-  - 7.2 How to create a song data Object
+  - 8.2 How to create a song data Object
-  - 7.3 Control music playback
+  - 8.3 Control music playback
--  8 Examples
+-  9 Examples

+---
 ## 1 Introduction

 Adaptation of the WYZ Player for MSX to be used in software development in C (SDCC).